carlosfranzreb/ravas/README.md

-# Real-time Video Anonymization System
+# RAVAS - Real-time Audiovisual Anonymization System

 Anonymized audio and video in real-time.
 Can also be used to anonymize videos, emulating the real-time scenario, to perform experiments.